uber/uber-ios-sdk/README.md

 This will build the required dependencies.
 Once you do that, open `Swift SDK.xcodeproj` or `Obj-C SDK.xcodeproj` in Xcode and run it.

 ### CocoaPods
-You will have to remove Carthage dependencies.
-Remove Cartfile and Cartfile.resolved.

-From `examples/Swift SDK` or `examples/Obj-C SDK` folder, run:
+First, you will have to remove Carthage dependencies.
+Navigate to `examples/Swift SDK` or `examples/Obj-C SDK` and remove `Cartfile` and `Cartfile.resolved`.
+If you see a `Carthage` folder, remove that as well.

 To integrate Uber Rides into your Xcode project, navigate to the directory `examples/Swift SDK` or `examples/Obj-C SDK` and create a new **Podfile** with `pod init`, then add `pod 'UberRides'` to the main loop.
 If you are using the Swift SDK, make sure to add the line `use_frameworks!`.

 ```ruby